ruzhila/voiceapi/README.md

 #### /tts
 Send text to the server, and the server will return the synthesized audio data.

+- `text` is the text to be synthesized.
 - `samplerate` can be set in the query string, default is 16000.
 - `sid` is the Speaker ID, default is 0.
-- `text` is the speed of the synthesized audio, default is 1.0.
+- `speed` is the speed of the synthesized audio, default is 1.0.
+-
 ```shell
 curl -X POST "http://localhost:8000/tts" \
      -H "Content-Type: application/json" \